Design Moves Outside

 Aside from being visually different, the Kartell Pop sofa shown here is upholstered in outdoor fabric and shows that comfort can be retained outdoors.

 The classic mistake of domestic outdoor lighting has been indecisiveness at times – whether it’s for security or ambience with a practical basis.
-In my everyday surveys for lighting I still call at homes that have sensor activated aggressive floods which apart from being out-dated juice-drivers, don’t highlight anything in a pleasing way.
 Criteria for exterior lighting should come from what a visitor would need in terms of turning their car, identifying the front door and of course admiring our shrubs and plants.

 You can avoid it looking like a garage forecourt by not having hi-level bollards, instead by critically placing low energy spots in amongst shrubs and under trees and denoting of turning areas, steps and paths all from light fittings no higher than say 40cm.
 Of course all of these need properly planned out which is tricky in a new build when the garden is not evolved never mind matured but in an existing dwelling it’s more obvious to a designer how it should be planned.

-To make certain types of light fittings fully waterproof (for more than a couple of seasons) whilst not making it run too hot is a big ask unless you invest in quality such as Deltalight.
+To make certain types of light fittings fully waterproof (for more than a couple of seasons) whilst not making it run too hot is a big ask unless you invest in quality products.